Ladies Night (Atomic Kitten album)

 Upon its release, Ladies Night earned largely mixed reviews from music critics many of whom noted a progression from the band's early material but found that the album lacked creativity and variety.
-It debuted and peaked at number five on the UK Albums Chart, becoming their third consecutive top five album, and was cerified Platinum by the British Phonographic Industry (BPI) within its first three weeks of release.
+It debuted and peaked at number five on the UK Albums Chart, becoming their third consecutive top five album, and was certified Platinum by the British Phonographic Industry (BPI) within its first three weeks of release.
 Elsewhere, the album reached the top ten in Austria, New Zealand, and Scotland.
 Ladies Night was preceded by lead single "If You Come to Me," which became a top ten in several countries, while later singles include a cover version of "Ladies Night."
 The third and final single "Someone like Me" was released on 29 March 2004 and became the group's official last single following the announcement of their indefinite hiatus.

 Background

 In April 2003, the compilation album Atomic Kitten was released in the United States, which consisted of tracks from their first two albums Right Now (2000) and Feels So Good (2002).
 It was commercially unsuccessful, although single "The Tide Is High (Get the Feeling)" appeared on the soundtrack for the Disney Channel Original Movie The Lizzie McGuire Movie (2003).
 Following this, the group opted to focus solely on the European, Oceanian, South African and Asian markets and began work on their third album.

 Before recording started, American R&B group Kool & the Gang approached the group about a collaboration for their album of duets, The Hits: Reloaded (2004).
 Kool & the Gang wanted to record an updated version of their hit "Ladies Night" and were looking for a girl group to sing the lyrics.
 Atomic Kitten liked the idea and inquired whether they could use it for their next album which was subsequently named Ladies Night in honour of this collaboration.
 Atomic Kitten spent late 2002 and early 2003 in the studio recording their third studio album.
 Up until the recording of Ladies Night, the group mainly relied on songwriters, though they had occasionally co-written songs featured on their albums.
 While recording Ladies Night, they decided to be directly involved in the creation of eight of the fifteen songs.